mysidewalk/interview/README.md

 There are few more TODO items for this problem:
 * Should be able to drag/move the info window
 * Compare between different regions.

+Program Logic:
+* Other than just plotting the data, did some analysis over the entire data and tried to present the details in the minimum space with color codes.
+* The percentile helps in analyzing which region has the highest,medium and lowest modes of commute.
+  * For example, a region which has public transit as green color code, shows that, that region is one among the top 66th percentile where people use public transit.